Our Field Trips are filling up! Please use the availability calendar when completing your Reservation Request.

-Our program is aimed at 3rd and 4th grade students to dive into answering the question: "What does biodiversity mean to us and our surroundings?"
+Our program is aimed at 4th grade students to dive into answering the question: "What does biodiversity mean to us and our surroundings?"

 Students will embark on a 2 hour field trip with three stations, each one designed to build on the the others, to help them discover what biodiversity means to them and to Chino Hills State Park.